10 Feb How to Unclog a Kitchen Sink the Right Way Step-by-Step

 Also called an auger, a plumber’s drain snake is the way to go when other methods don’t seem to be working, and the clog seems to be further down the pipe system.
 This tool will “snake” down the drain to remove the clog.

 If you don’t own an auger, you can often rent them for short periods at home improvement stores instead of purchasing one outright.
 Ask the staff about how to unclog a kitchen sink, and they can point you in the right direction.
+Alternatively you can call the plumbers at All Dry USA.

 The first thing you should try with your drain snake is feeding it down the drain until you meet resistance.
 Once the cable is in contact with the clog, pull out an extra foot of the cable to hold as slack.
 Lock the cable and begin to turn the crank.
 This technique will lodge the end of the cable into the clog and start to push forward.